phi16181/python_prework/README.md

 <b>Help!</b>

-As a beginning Python user it is very common for students to ask for help so knowing where to do so and how to do so is vital to your success.
-In this program, we have provided many different opportunities and ways for you to accomplish this,  but remember,  knowing how to solve problems on your own is key to being an excellent data scientist!
-After the program begins, you will have access to one another,  access to numerous resources and access to all of the mentors,  so there will be various avenues for support.
+As a beginning Python user, it is very common for students to ask for help so knowing where to do so and how to do so is vital to your success.
+In this pre-work, I have provided many different opportunities and ways for you to accomplish this, but remember, knowing how to solve problems on your own is key to being an excellent data scientist!

 Let's take a look at how you can use a very common references that can be supplements for help: